Plainbit/bitCollector/Linux/README.md

     chmod +x bitCollector.sh
     ```

-3. **Execute the Toolkit**: Run the main script.
+3. **Execute the Triage Collector**: Run the main script.
 You will be prompted to select the type of collection you wish to perform.

     ```bash
     sudo ./bitCollector.sh